-2017 Travel PLANS
+2017 – 2018 Travel Plans

 More information to follow as trips are planned

-This months featured Trip
+This months featured Trip(s)

-Bus trip to Riverside County – Saturday, December 9
+Bus trip to Riverside County

 Our first stop will be at the Old Town Farmers Market in Temecula.
 Our next adventure takes us to Tio Tacos – a traditional taco shop with funky, eclectic, folk art behind the building.
 All of the art material is either found or recycled.

 Then to a docent led tour of the famous Mission Inn which is comparable to the Hotel Del in Coronado.
 Lastly, we will experience the Festival of Lights at the Mission Inn at dusk.
 Millions of lights will create a magical experience.
 Details to follow in future newsletters.
-Phone the office to be placed on an interest list for the Riverside Mission Inn.

-Please call our office (619) 231-7463 for details about any of the following.
+Please call our office (619) 231-7463 for details or to be placed on the Interest list